RazrFalcon/resvg/README.md

 *libresvg* is trying to compete with [librsvg], [QtSvg] and [Inkscape] (only as a CLI SVG to PNG converter).

-One of the main difference from other rendering libraries is that *libresvg* do a lot of preprocessing before rendering.
+One of the main difference from other rendering libraries is that *libresvg* does a lot of preprocessing before rendering.
 It converts shapes to paths, resolves attributes, ungroups groups, removes invisible elements, fixes a lot of issues in malformed SVG files and only then starts the rendering.
 So it's very easy to implement a new rendering backend.